Scoop

 2015

 Scoop for Work is a digital platform designed to help businesses manage office attendance in a hybrid work environment.
 It allows employees to automatically sync their work location with their Slack status, making it easy for colleagues to see where everyone is without needing manual updates.
 The platform also includes a calendar sync feature that helps employees coordinate their office days with the right team members, simplifying the process of scheduling meetings and collaborative sessions.
-Unlike other workplace productivity tools, Scoop focuses specifically on enhancing team organization in flexible work settings.
-The goal of Scoop is to improve the way teams plan their office attendance and facilitate better office gatherings, ultimately making hybrid work more efficient.
+Unlike other workplace productivity tools, Scoop focuses specifically on enhancing visibility and organization in flexible work arrangements.
+The goal of Scoop is to improve team coordination and make office attendance planning more efficient for businesses of all sizes.

 Help us improve and share your feedback!
 Did you find this helpful?